Management of post-traumatic stress disorder: Somatic therapy

 With these techniques, a person learns how to safely release built-up energy, pain, and emotions stemming from trauma.
 This allows a person to heal and move on from their PTSD triggers gradually.
 More research is needed before the American Psychological Association can list somatic therapy as a recommended treatment, but initial evidence has found it to be effective.

+Tension and Trauma Releasing Exercises

+Tension and Trauma Releasing Exercises (TRE) is a somatic relaxation technique used to help regulate the autonomic nervous system and manage stress.
+The method involves a series of exercises designed to safely fatigue core muscles, specifically the psoas major muscle, and trigger natural, involuntary body tremors.
+These tremors are intended to reduce neuromuscular tension and assist in down-regulating the body's acute stress response.
+The technique has been evaluated in both general and military populations as a complementary approach for managing symptoms of PTSD.

 Positive psychology

 Positive psychology coaching has been used as PTSD treatment, described as a strengths-focused method centered around reducing arousal states, meeting goals, and cultivating self-control.
 Past successful case studies of positive psychology interventions begin with journaling on strengths, completing a craft with fellow veterans, and group reflections answering positive psychology prompts.

 Reconsolidation of traumatic memories

 Reconsolidation of traumatic memories (RTM) is a treatment that was developed by clinical and research psychologist Frank Bourke around 2005.
 In RTM, a PTSD patient revisits, edits, and finally replaces their traumatic memory with an alternate version that is nonthreatening or even pleasant.
 The intent is not for the patient to deny their past trauma, but to diminish its emotional impact by having a nonthreatening fictional alternative story they can recall at will.
 The ultimate goal is the same as for every PTSD therapy: for the patient to be able to leave the past in the past so they can get on with living.

 As of June 2025, a single independent clinical trial of RTM had been published in a peer-reviewed journal.
 Researcher Michael Roy presented further preliminary findings at two annual conferences of the International Society for Traumatic Stress Studies.